z76316/z76316.github.io/_pages/about.md

 ### News

+- Jun.
+2024: One paper is selected as a Spotlight Paper by ICML 2024: [LLM Maybe LongLM: Self-Extend LLM Context Window Without Tuning](https://openreview.net/forum?id=nkOMLBIiI7) [[GitHub](https://github.com/datamllab/LongLM)]

-- May 2024: Start my internship as a research intern at Visa Research at Foster City, CA.
+- May 2024: Start my internship as a research intern at Visa Research at Foster City, CA

 - May 2024: Two papers accepted by ICML 2024